 Quick answer: Tendon Transfer Surgery Foot Michigan is a common foot/ankle topic that affects many patients.
 Effective treatment starts with a targeted diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
-Call (810) 206-1402.
+We treat this regularly at our Howell and Bloomfield Township practices.
+Book online, or call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy